 What does nicotine do to you?

-Nicotine is found to be a mood altering substance which is highly addictive.
-If you have ever been a smoker, which a lot of vapers have been in the past, you will know exactly how bad nicotine cravings can be.
+Nicotine is found to be a mood-altering substance that is highly addictive if not used following as per the warnings.
+If you have ever been a smoker, which most vapers have been in the past, you will know exactly how bad nicotine cravings can be.
 The effects differ from person to person but can include mood elevation and alertness.

 What are the types of nicotine I can use?